+Habitat and Distribution

-Habitat/Distribution Psocids are found wherever temperature and humidity levels support the growth of their food.
-Outdoors they are found on tree trunks and branches, in dead foliage, and under bark; in the thatch of grasses; and on stone outcrops and rock walls.
+Psocids are found wherever temperature and humidity levels support the growth of their food.
+Outdoors they are found on tree trunks and branches, in dead foliage, under bark, and on rock outcrops.
 Indoors they are found among undisturbed books, papers, and cardboard boxes, as well as in stored grain products in the pantry.